vercel/next.js/README.md

 ## Browser support

-Next.js supports IE11 and all modern browsers out of the box using [`@babel/preset-env`](https://new.babeljs.io/docs/en/next/babel-preset-env.html) without polyfills.
+Next.js supports IE11 and all modern browsers out of the box using [`@babel/preset-env`](https://new.babeljs.io/docs/en/next/babel-preset-env.html).
+In order to support IE11 Next.js adds a global `Promise` polyfill.
 In cases where your own code or any external NPM dependencies you are using requires features not supported by your target browsers you will need to implement polyfills.

 The [polyfills](https://github.com/zeit/next.js/tree/canary/examples/with-polyfills) example demonstrates the recommended approach to implement polyfills.